 Two small scenes where Radha (Jaya Bachchan) lights lamps took 20 days to shoot owing to lighting problems.

 Sholay released on August 15 (Independence Day) in 1975.
-A picture of Amitabh Bachchan, Dharmendra, Sanjeev Kumar and Amjad Khan on sets of Sholay.
+A picture of Amitabh Bachchan, Dharmendra, Sanjeev Kumar and Amjad Khan on the sets of Sholay.

 The story goes that Dharmendra was keen on portraying Thakur.
 However, if that happened Sanjeev Kumar would have ended up playing Veeru.
 Both Kumar and Dharmendra were trying to woo Hema Malini at that time, and hence Dharmendra settled for the role of Veeru.

-According to another tale, during the shooting of the romantic scenes between Dharmendra and Hema, the former would pay the light boys to spoil the shot so that he could have many retakes with the actress and get to spend more time with her 'dream girl'.
+According to another tale, during the shooting of the romantic scenes between Dharmendra and Hema, the former would pay the light boys to spoil the shot so that he could have many retakes with the actress and get to spend more time with his 'dream girl'.